- Fish are not mammals for the following reasons: they are cold-blooded, they can’t breathe air, and they don’t nurse their babies.

 Why Are Fish Not Mammals?

-Fish are not mammals because most of them are not warmblooded, though some sharks and species of tuna are exceptions.
-They do not have limbs, fingers, toes, fur, or hair, and most of them can’t breathe air, though the lungfish and the snakehead are also exceptions.
+Most of them can’t breathe air because they don’t have lungs, though the lungfish and the snakehead are also exceptions.
 The great majority have gills that let them extract oxygen from water.
+They can only survive in the water.

 They lay eggs or give live birth, but no fish nurses it’s young with milk, an action that separates mammals from every other type of animal.
 Even pigeons who feed their young with crop milk or tsetse flies who feed their young with something like milk in utero don’t count as mammals.